EyverL/Personal-Interests-Website/preplanning.md

 * Write Reviews on things like movies, books, albums, etc

 * Give a top 10 list for things like your favorite books, movies, albums and your must have trips, cars, styles to learn in mma, and just discuss your goals

+* Talk about the goals you have in every interest you decide to right about